 Is Solo Travel Expensive?

 At times solo traveling is overlooked because women think it is expensive.
 But there is always a workaround.
-Although it is nice to split the taxi’s cost, hotel fee and meals with a travel companion, traveling on your own could be very affordable if you get the right advice.
+Although it is nice to split the taxi’s cost, hotel fee, and meals with a travel companion, traveling on your own could be very affordable if you get the right advice.
 A few of my money-saving tricks traveling solo are:

 - Airbnb: Really research Airbnb and other home-share sites.
 You will be pleased with the accommodation options and costs.
 Using Airbnb has made it possible for me to go solo, and stay for about the same or even more reasonable price than traveling with another person.
 You could also mention the whole experience of having a place to yourself.
-One experiences the setting, the culture, get more insights into where to go from the host… In other words, it is much more authentic.
+One experiences the setting, the culture, get more insights into where to go from the host.
+In other words, it is much more authentic.

 - Food: My advice is to keep your breakfast and lunch costs low and spoil yourself for dinner.
-Unless your breakfast is included with the cost of your hotel room, I would skip it.
+Unless your breakfast is included with the cost of your hotel room, I will skip it.
 Often breakfast at a hotel can cost as much as a dinner entree at a nice restaurant.
 Save the money and go to a bakery and grab a pastry.
 If you are in an Airbnb equipped with a kitchen, take advantage!
-Grab the essentials to start off your morning with a quick bite.
-Most Airbnb already have coffee and tea for free.
+Grab the essentials to start your morning with a quick bite.
+Most Airbnb already has coffee and tea for free.
 Lunchtime is a great time to check out the local street vendors.
 When it comes to dinner, I always prefer going for the appetizers and making a meal out of it.
 Saves money, and it always turns out to be a good amount of food.